Russians are the most mysterious People & Russia is the most secretive country in the world.

 Get – go to the “Ploshad Revolutcii” station “Okhotny Ryad”, “Bibliotek imeni Lenina “, “

-Tip: I suggest to dedicate one day entirely to Red square.
-Per day you can work around it.
+Tip: I suggest to dedicate one entire day to the Red Square.
+You can work around it all day long.

 Christ the Savior Cathedral the largest temple of the Russian Church.
-Its height is 105 meters and the capacity of 10 000 people.
+Its height is 105 meters and the capacity is more than 10 000 people.
 The temple was built in 2000.
 Therefore, it can be called one of the newest attractions in Moscow.
-But in spite of this temple is the modern incarnation of the same church, built in the 19th century.
+Although this temple is a modern incarnation of the same church built in the 19th century.

 The temple holds services Patriarch of Moscow and All Russia.
 This is the temple where famous Pussy Riot sang punk moleben and were sentenced to 2 years in prison.